Deutschland sucht den Superstar: Season 8

 Deutschland sucht den Superstar Season 8 is the eighth season of the Idol series in Germany began airing on RTL on 8 January 2011.
 The winner will get a recording contract with Universal Music Group.
 34,956 people auditioned throughout the 35 cities that hosted auditions.
 Nina Eichinger and Volker Neumüller were removed from the panel.
 Their successors are Swiss singer Patrick Nuo and singer/dancer Fernanda Brandão.
 Marco Schreyl returned as the host.
 DSDS has extended participation privileges to Austria and Switzerland.
 The Top 35 will be going to the Maldives.
 The final aired on 7 May 2011, and the winner was Pietro Lombardi.
+For the first time there was a prize money of 500,000 euros.
 This season reintroduced the contestants singing with backing tracks as opposed to a live band.

 Controversies

 The Hamburger Morgenpost questioned whether RTL misquoted DSDS Top 10 candidate Anna-Carina Woitschack.
 In an interview, Anna-Carina was quoted as saying "It was cut together all wrong.
 I never said that I hate Sarah – but on the contrary, I do not hate Sarah Engels.
 That is what I said.
 But it was cut this way by RTL, because it looks good for the show."

 RTL received a statement from the Office of Public Safety stating that Sebastian Wurth was not allowed to participate after 10 PM.
 RTL was also fined 15,000 Euro for the incident.

 The Hamburger Morgenpost questioned whether the liveshows were actually live broadcast.
 In the 3rd Mottoshow, Marco Angelini slipped up in his performance and forgot to sing at the correct time.

 Pietro Lombardi's brother posted nude picture of Sarah Engels after she used Pietro's cell phone to talk to girls.
 The hardcore fans of Pietro Lombardi told his brother Marco about this and he wasn't happy about this.
 So, he decided to take "revenge."
 Pietro's brother also wrote "Everyone knows how cheap Sarah Engels is.
 She is sneaky.
 A liar."

 DSDS host Marco Schreyl mixed up the phone numbers for candidates Zazou Mall and Marco Angelini.
 A camera shot of Marco Angelini showed him enraged towards the lens.
 A reporter for the Hamburger Morgenpost, who was present, reported there were chaotic scenes shortly before the end of the recording.
 Dieter Bohlen mentioned the mistake and Marco Schreyl replied that "It could be made easier for the host".
 RTL decided that no candidate would be eliminated and the final show was pushed back a week.

 On the 6th mottoshow, Sarah Engels had two wardrobe incidents, when dancing to "Walking on Sunshine", where she began dancing too close to one of the cameras, causing two upskirts.
 This was eventually shown to the studio audience during the recap of her performance and was noted by the judges.